bird-house/birdhouse-workshop/docs/source/pywps/installation.rst

 Aim
 ---

-We are going to install PyWPS and run some example processes.
+We are going to install *PyWPS* and run some example processes.

 Objectives:

-* You will learn how to install PyWPS, start a WPS service and execute a process.
+* You will learn how to install `PyWPS`_, start a WPS service and execute a process.

 Install PyWPS